brodriguez8774/django-expanded-test-cases/docs/source/general_usage.rst

     While this project can function with ``manage.py test``, the debug output functionality will send content to the console on every test, regardless of pass or fail, leading to an overwhelming amount of output.
-Instead, we **strongly** recommend that you consider using PyTest to run tests as it tends to handle this debug output better.
+Instead, we **strongly** recommend that you consider using PyTest to run tests, as it tends to handle this debug output better.

     For an explanation of why this is, see our note on